Las Vegas police took laptops, documents from home searched in Tupac Shakur's 1996 killing

+Detectives sought items “concerning the murder of Tupac Shakur” from Duane “Keffe D” Davis, according to a copy of the warrant obtained Thursday by The Associated Press.
+Davis, a self-described “gangster,” is the uncle of Orlando Anderson, one of Shakur’s known rivals.
+Anderson denied involvement in Shakur’s killing at the time, and died two years later in an unrelated gang shooting in Compton, California.

+Police reported collecting multiple computers, a cellphone and hard drive, “documentary documents,” a Vibe magazine that featured Shakur, “purported marijuana,” several .40-caliber bullets, two “tubs containing photographs” and a copy of Davis’ 2019 tell-all memoir, ”Compton Street Legend.”

 The Las Vegas Metropolitan Police Department confirmed it served a search warrant Monday in the neighboring city of Henderson.
-But the department hasn't released other details, including whether they expect to make an arrest for the first time in the slaying of the rapper nearly 30 years ago.
+The department hasn't said whether investigators expect to make an arrest for the first time in the slaying of the rapper nearly 27 years ago.

-Public records, including voting records, link the property to the wife of Duane “Keffe D” Davis, a self-described “gangster” and the uncle of Orlando Anderson, one of Shakur’s known rivals who authorities have long suspected in the rapper’s death.
-Anderson denied involvement in Shakur’s killing at the time, and died two years later in an unrelated gang shooting in Compton, California.

-A copy of the warrant obtained Thursday by The Associated Press shows detectives collected multiple computers, a cellular telephone, “documentary documents,” a Vibe magazine that featured Shakur, several .40-caliber bullets, two “tubs containing photographs” and a copy of Davis’ 2019 memoir, ”Compton Street Legend.”

-Residents of a suburban small Henderson neighborhood — nestled in the foothills of the city about 20 miles southeast of the Las Vegas Strip — said they saw officers detain two people outside the home while investigators searched the one-story property.
+Residents of the small Henderson neighborhood — nestled in the foothills of the city about 20 miles southeast of the Las Vegas Strip — said they saw officers detain two people outside the home Monday night while investigators searched the one-story property.

-“There were cruisers and SWAT vehicles.
-They had lights shining on the house,” said Don Sansouci, 61, who had just gone to bed with his wife when a swirl of blue and red police lights stirred them awake sometime after 9 p.m.

 The case is being presented to a grand jury in Las Vegas, according to a person with direct knowledge of the investigation who was not authorized to speak publicly.
 The timing and results of those proceedings was unclear, and the person did not identify the two people whom police encountered at the house.

-The person confirmed that investigators seized computers, published materials and photos, along with copies of Davis’ 2019 memoir titled “Compton Street Legend.”

-Sansouci said he and his wife don’t know the people who live in the home.
-He described the area as “a nice, quiet cul-de-sac neighborhood” where most residents keep to themselves.

-It was not immediately known if Davis has a lawyer who can comment on his behalf, and messages left for Davis and his wife, Paula Clemons, weren’t returned.
+It was not immediately known if Davis, 60, has a lawyer who can comment on his behalf, and messages left for Davis and his wife, Paula Clemons, weren’t returned.
 Records show the two were married in Clark County, Nevada, in 2005.

 News of the search breathed new life into Shakur's long-unsolved killing, which has been surrounded by conspiracy theories.
 There have never been any arrests, yet attention on the case has endured for decades.